Who Are we?

 (Rosenstone 2005: xiii.)

 From all this we can say that the boundary between autobiography and fiction is blurred, at the very least.
-Finally, the end product can be reduced to something approaching fiction from at least two critical fronts, namely, the historical and the literary.
+Finally, the end product can be reduced to something approaching fiction from at least two critical fronts: namely, the historical and the literary, as argued above.

 But what of the subject of the autobiography?
 Me.
 The ‘auto’; the ‘self’.
 That is unassailable, surely?
 Here I am; things have happened to me.
 But even this position can be attacked from at least two further quarters: neuroscience and non-duality.
 Sam Harris, amongst others, argues that scientifically there is no identifiable ‘self’, no special part of the brain which accounts for the persistent intuition that ‘I’ am somehow ‘in’ my body somewhere: